bytekid/koala/README.md

 ## Usage

+After successful compilation, the tool is called as follows:

 $ koalaopt --time_out_real 300. problem.p

-where problem.p is a CNF problem in the TPTP format; or to output the derivation:

-$ koalaopt  --dbg_backtrace true problem.p

- (Please use CNF problems as input; the translation from FOF is not (yet) done automatically.)
+where problem.p is a CNF problem in the TPTP format, and the command line option --time_out_real sets the timeout in seconds.
+Please use CNF problems as input; the translation from FOF is not (yet) done automatically. urther available options are:
+  --dbg_backtrace true
+    to trigger the entire SGGS derivation to be printed --init_inter true
+    to set the initial interpretation of the SGGS derivation to I+ instead of I-, which is used by default (and also when using --init_inter false).